antmd/MailPluginManager/README.markdown

 The data is sent in a JSON package that contains the crash reports plus information about the version of Mail.app, Message.Framework, Mac OS X and the machine itself, plus a list of Mail plugins (both active and disabled).

 An example php script to accept this data and load into a mysql database can be found in the [Github repository][crash-script-link].
 It is based on the similar script written by Tom Harrington for the Sparkle feed values and in fact uses the `profileDB.php` and `profileConfig.php` from Tom's code, which you can [find here][sparkle-script].
-In addition, it uses the `lib-json.php` file to parse the JSON, which you'll need to [download here][lib-json].
-Also included with my script is an sql script to create the database.
+In addition, it uses the php JSON extension to parse the data, which you'll need to ensure is included in your php installation (should be in version 5.2.0 or greater).
+For more information about that extension [see here][json-php].
+Also included with my script is an sql script to create the database tables.

 #### Check all plugins for compatibility/updates at boot